microsoft/vscode-docs/docs/java/java-testing.md

 The JUnit 5 team provides a collection of sample projects with different build tools.
 Check the [junit5-sample repository](https://github.com/junit-team/junit5-samples) if your project uses Maven or Gradle as your build tool.

 #### Unmanaged folder

-If your project does not use any build tools, you can enable the JUnit 5 via [just a few clicks](#enabling-testing-and-adding-test-framework-jars-to-your-project) or manually include the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`, check [Dependency management](/docs/java/java-project.md#dependency-management) for more information).
+If your project does not use any build tools, you can enable JUnit 5 via the [Testing Explorer](#enable-testing-and-adding-test-framework-jars-to-your-project) or by manually including the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`, check [Dependency management](/docs/java/java-project.md#dependency-management) for more information).

 ### TestNG